Skip to main content

 We treat query content as sensitive.
 See Section 4 for how we use it and Section 6 for how long we keep it.

-2.4 Information we do not collect
+2.4 Information we do not intentionally send to marketing analytics vendors

 • We do not collect precise geolocation.